zbalkan/zbalkan.github.io/_posts/2026-04-30-clipboard-monitor.md

 ## Execution Correlation Guard

 One of the more notable additions in 2.0 is a short-lived execution correlation guard.
 After suspicious browser-origin clipboard content is detected, ClipboardMonitor tracks a risk window of **30 seconds**.
-Within that period, it monitors for common shortcut paths associated with rapid command execution, specifically **Win+R** for the Run dialog and **Win+X, I** for the elevated shell path.
+Within that period, it monitors for common shortcut paths associated with rapid command execution, specifically **Win+R** for the Run dialogue and **Win+X, I** for the elevated shell path.

-If that sequence occurs within the active risk window, the tool raises a warning and presents sanitized context so the user can understand why the action was flagged or blocked.
+If that sequence occurs within the active risk window, the tool raises a warning and presents sanitised context so the user can understand why the action was flagged or blocked.

 The logic here is intentionally heuristic.
 It is not trying to prove maliciousness.
-It is simply recognizing that suspicious clipboard content followed immediately by privileged execution shortcuts is often worth surfacing.
+It is simply recognising that suspicious clipboard content followed immediately by privileged execution shortcuts is often worth surfacing.

 {% include gallery id="galleryScreenshotRisk" caption="Screenshot of risk correlation with Run / elevated-shell shortcuts" %}